ashenafee/CiteThat/README.md

 ## Roadmap

+- [ ] Add multiple citation formats
-- [ ] Parse information necessary for citations
+- [x] Parse information necessary for citations
-- [ ] Allow the user to input their own sources for downloading
+- [x] Allow the user to input their own sources for downloading